-Paul and Titus
+Paul And Titus

-Titus is not mentioned in the gospels or in Acts, so the only scriptural sources for the scant biographical information on him are Paul's New Testament letters.
+INTRODUCTION: Titus is not mentioned in the gospels or in Acts, so the only scriptural sources for the scant biographical information on him are Paul's New Testament letters.
 It is interesting to compare the references to Titus in Paul's letters, to related biographical sections about Paul in Acts, to glean additional information.
 This study will provide a fairly detailed introduction to Titus, to be a companion to the series of separate Bible studies that will cover the letter that Paul wrote to Titus.
 The name Titus is of Latin origin, but I could find no other significance aspects from scripture about his name.
 Use this link to transfer to the first chapter of the letter to Titus.

 NOTE: Scripture passages are from the World English Bible [WEB].